A Solution – The Shorter Version

 Furthermore, on another mental thread, I'm guessing that if you could get a ground level assessment of all the misbehavior and crime committed by sociopaths and map it to individuals, you would find that the same people keep showing up, causing the same sort of trouble over and over again.

 https://www.amazon.com/Small-Worlds-Randomness-Princeton-Complexity/dp/0691117047 (This is a GREAT read...)

 This was found to be the case in South Africa, with regard to the AIDS epidemic there.
 A small number of individuals were found to be network nodes, having dozens of sexual encounters, infecting large numbers of victims and undermining disease control efforts.
 I wonder if the people committing the vast number of rapes in South Africa could be somehow correlated to this.
 And what about the child mutilation and murders that are allegedly used as a path to move up in the state bureaucracies of S. Africa?

-It just occurred to me that there is a darker note.
+It just occurred to me that there is an even darker note.
 Sociopaths get their pathetic jollies from destroying the good.
-Often, as has been thoroughly documented, sociopaths will do all kinds of good deeds, often projected over years of effort.
+Paradoxically, as has been thoroughly documented, sociopaths will often do all kinds of good deeds, often projected over years of effort.
 There are two reasons for this.